 All of the activities listed above are open to public involvement and review.
-AMBAG and the RTPAs (TAMC, SBtCOG and SCCRTC) have taken this opportunity to update the 2019 Public Participation Plan to further improve transportation decision making in the region and to reach out to underserved communities within the Monterey Bay region more effectively.
+AMBAG and the RTPAs (TAMC, SBtCOG and SCCRTC) have taken this opportunity to update the 2023 Public Participation Plan to further improve transportation decision-making in the region and to reach out to underserved communities within the Monterey Bay region more effectively.
+The goals set forth in the 2023 Public Participation Plan are to further equitable participation and decision-making regionally by utilizing effective and innovative public outreach methods.